Droiidd/IronSight/README.md

 ### Types of contracts:
 Okay so here's the actual juice of the game.

-**PeaceMaker**
+>**PeaceMaker Contracts**

-Fishing: Every river has 3 generic fish, but specifc rivers throughout the map are named, and have one or two dedicated rare fish.
+- **Fishing**: Every river has 3 generic fish, but specifc rivers throughout the map are named, and have one or two dedicated rare fish.
 Fishing will often ask for 20 bass, or 10 trout, but when it asks for the rare fish, it pays huge.

-Mining: There's typical bulk orders for 40 unprocessed Iron ore, or gold even.
+- **Mining**: There's typical bulk orders for 40 unprocessed Iron ore, or gold even.
 But on the occasion, someones asking for a jewel, or maybe some of the materials you find inside those lucky geodes!
 Geologist NPCs can crack those open for ya.

-Hunting: This one is violent, but the animals won't fight back.
+- **Hunting**: This one is violent, but the animals won't fight back.
 Essentially similar to how fishing has designated rivers, hunting has designated forests and fields.
 Travel to these to find different groups of herding animals that spawn in the area.